TIGER-AI-Lab/Pixel-Reasoner/README.md

-# Pixel-Reasoner
+# MM-Rethinker
-Pixel-Level Reasoning Model trained with RL
+The official code of "MM-Rethinker: Advancing State-of-the-Art in Multimodal Reasoning with RL and Rethinking"